MSPs can combine traditional, digital marketing tactics Key concepts of the MSP sales process

 As the channel partner ecosystem changes, co-innovation relationships have emerged as an appealing option for partners and vendors.
 Partners no longer expect to just resell off-the-shelf hardware or software but seek instead to innovate and create joint offerings with vendors, Heald noted.

-Vendors, however, may have to revamp their channel programs to support co-innovation.
+Vendors, however, might have to revamp their channel programs to support co-innovation.
 Channel incentives, for instance, should transition from programs built for a product reselling world to one based on recurring revenue and cloud services, Sovie said.
 "You need to rethink the value proposition and economic equation with your channel," he said.

 Market development funds (MDF) is another partner program component ripe for change.
 Innovation requires highly focused offerings with defined outcomes, Heald said.
 MDF, a traditional incentive model designed to support sales of standard hardware or software products, doesn't address those needs.
 "The whole innovation side is much more specific," he said.